63 Ji4 Ji4 既濟

 The inner lower trigram Kan is the wheel and is signified as to drag; line 1 stands behind it and correlates with line 4, which illustrates that it is trying to stop the carriage from moving into the river.

-Commentary on the image: Dragging back the wheel, which signifies no calamity (or fault).
+Commentary on the image: Line 1 is dragging back the wheel, which signifies no calamity (or fault).

 Enlightenment through nine one: Dragging back the wheel and paying attention to the warning of a dampened tail signify going about things steadily and surely.
 A person considers a crisis beforehand to avoid rushing forward; that way he can be free from calamity (or fault).
 Should this line change to feminine and not act according to what is right, the hexagram would become Jian3 (39), difficulty (in proceeding), where difficult conditions would result if the first step were wrong.
 The river has been crossed; one should concentrate on carrying out what was originally planned for the other side instead of taking another challenge.